google/cluster-insight/TROUBLESHOOTING.md

 The most common cause of this exception is a failure to communicate with the Docker daemons in the minion nodes.
-To verify that this is indeed the case, you should access the endpoints which show only Kubernetes data () and the endpoints which show only Docker data().
+To verify that this is indeed the case, you should access the endpoints which show only Kubernetes data (`/cluster/resources/nodes`, `/cluster/resources/pods`, `/cluster/resources/services`, `/cluster/resources/rcontrollers`) and the endpoints which show only Docker data (`/cluster/resources/containers`, `/cluster/resources/processes`, `/cluster/resources/images`).
-If only the endpoints which show Docker data fail, then the problem is with the Docker daemons or the Cluster-Insight minions running on the minion nodes.
+If only the endpoints which show Docker data fail, then the problem is with the Docker daemons or the Cluster-Insight minions that proxy the requests to the Docker daemons.

-To fix the problem on the minion nodes, follow these instructions.
+To fix the problem on the minion nodes, follow these instructions:

 1. Get the name of the failed minion from the error message that is shown by the CollectorError exception.